Ezekiel-H/personal_site/content/presentation/Project_TARR/index.md

 Taking quick actions
 - Short term scale back from 50% to 5%.
 - Discussions quickly upward to send early signal that project might be killed.
 - Opened discussion with our PSP on solution, presented with option to buy off the shelf a a solution that can be implemented on the specific call.
+- Opened new analysis on potential value of the product with added data.

-- Righting the ship
+## Righting the ship
+The ship was sinking but it turned out to be a very valuable one, and caused a shift in priorities from its genisis.

+Given the flow was an MVP the roll out of rules needed to be pushed from a developer.
+With the increasing demands on operations analysts we re prioritized an integration of the existing rules framework.

+The analysis of the potential gains if we could leverage a liability flag drove the conversation into payments.
+The project had provided a real increasing in unblocked traffic.
+This let us drive the acquisition of the off the shelf service and release a payments resource to support the API call.

-Under 1 week turn around on off shelf solution.
-Re trigger up to 50% scale and monitor.
+In 1 week we had a turn around on off shelf solution.
+Allowing us to re trigger to 50% re delegate scale and monitor.
+Adding in a new monitoring metric for liability declines.

+The ownership and communication still established the pivot empowered the success of the project into the midterm.

 ---

-- Reflections
+## Reflections

+Defining the risks early and getting stakeholder engagement

+Misunderstanding the risk of the missing flag

-Outside normal analyst flow
+Outside normal analyst flow.

+Complacency and impact

+Leveraging vendor/psp to bootstrap solutions

 ### TARR at vend??